 Continue reading: Definite and indefinite articles (the/a/an)

-When you are writing a dissertation, many words and phrases that are acceptable in conversations or informal writing are considered inappropriate.
+When you are writing a dissertation, thesis or research paper, many words and phrases that are acceptable in conversations or informal writing are considered inappropriate.

 You should try to avoid expressions that are too informal, unsophisticated, vague, exaggerated, or subjective, as well as those that are generally unnecessary or incorrect.